-Does Asuris Northwest Health Insurance Cover Substance Abuse Treatment?
+Does Asuris Northwest Health Insurance Cover Drug and Alcohol Rehab?

 Providing local healthcare and insurance coverage for individuals residing in the state of Washington, Asuris Northwest Health insurance covered nearly 50,000 individuals as of 2014.
 Members have access to more than 6,000 medical treatment providers and 176 facilities that are within the Asuris Northwest Health network.
 Committed to overall wellness and health, Asuris Northwest Health offers a range of plans and levels of coverage for employers and employees alike.